Abhay-kumar-10/Lucky-Store-Annual-Report-Excel/README.md

 4.Amazon, Flipkart and Myntra channels are max contributing (~80%)

-<h1><b>Final Conclusion to improve Vrinda store sales:</b></h1>
+<h1><b>Final Conclusion to improve Lucky store sales:</b></h1>
-Target women customers of age group (30-49 yrs) living in Maharashtra,Karnataka and Uttar Pradesh by showing ads/offers/coupons available on Amazon, Flipkart and Myntra
+Target women customers of age group (30-49 yrs) living in Maharashtra,Karnataka and Uttar Pradesh by showing ads/offers/coupons available on Amazon, Flipkart and Myntra.